-Answer: The organisation becomes liable under a breach of various Acts of Parliament, including the Health & Safety at Work Act.
+Answer: The organisation is negligent and becomes liable under a breach of various Acts of Parliament, including the Health & Safety at Work Act.

 Pressurised training, if done properly, to the right level and with the proper controls in place is a very important aspect of training that should not be omitted.